ScaleBox Docs

 mount_pointstringYesAbsolute path in the container where the storage will be mounted

 access_keystringYesS3 access key ID.
-Credentials are never stored or returned
+Never stored or returned in API responses.

 secret_keystringYesS3 secret access key.
-Credentials are never stored or returned
+Never stored or returned in API responses.

 regionstringNoS3 region string (e.g., us-east-1).
 At least one of region or endpoint required